 chapter 10

 Rome, the university of the ruling empire, wanted Jesus.
-They wanted him to teach the Holy Scriptures of his mother's ancestors and they wanted his philosophy for his blood father's tribe of war lords.
+They wanted him to teach the Holy Scriptures of his mother’s ancestors and they wanted his philosophy for his blood father’s tribe of warlords.

 We sat on the balcony drinking a tea pretending to contemplate weather or not he had a choice.

-"I'm certain there is some theater there."
+“I’m certain there is some theater there without rivers of blood.”

 So he wrote back that he was honoured to come to the university of Rome and would make preparations for travel at the end of the summer.

-Our old woman told us she would die if we left.
+Mother Andra told us she would die if we left.
 And she did.
 She died two days before we boarded a ship.
 An Imperial ship.
 A ship with slaves chained to oars.

-"Helene.
-Should we return to the east."
+“Helene.
+What can I do for you.
+Should we return to the east.”

 It came back when Jesus took me north to the quiet hills of the Toscana.
 And I realized that I was pregnant.